 - Unlimited Medical Evacuation and Repatriation

-Please read the brochure carefully to understand the services that the Plan covers.
+Please read the policy summary carefully to understand the services that the Aetna Student Health: Indiana University International Insurance Plan covers.
 Remember, no insurance plan covers 100% of all medical costs.
 However, the Student Health Insurance Plan offered through the University offers comprehensive coverage at an affordable cost.
-In addition, by using the Health & Wellness Center in the Student Activity Center, you can substantially reduce your out of pocket expenses.
+In addition, by using the Health & Wellness Center in the Student Activity Center, you can substantially reduce your out-of-pocket expenses.
 You will be required to pay the charge for all services received at the time of service.

 Coverage will become effective on August 10 for fall semester and end December 31, and January 1 through August 09 for those starting coverage in the spring semester.
 For those beginning study in the summer II session, coverage begins at the start of the summer semester, June 3, and continues through August 09.
 Although your record is not sent to the insurance company until after the deadline for waivers, you are covered starting on the effective dates above.
-Please note, that you do not need an ID card to receive benefits.
-See the Plan brochure that is available on-line at Aetna Student Health for information on how to get reimbursed should you need care before receiving your ID card.
+Please note that you do not need an ID card to begin receiving benefits for which you are eligible.
+See the online Plan Guide for information on how to initiate a claim to get reimbursed should you need out-of-pocket care before receiving your ID card.

 Many doctors and hospitals will file a claim for you if you provide them with information about your insurance coverage.
 You may have to pay some part of the bill, but these doctors and hospitals will send the rest of the bill to the insurance company.
 However, many doctors and health care providers require that you pay them directly.
 You must pay the full amount of the bill when you visit.
-Claim forms and instructions for filing a claim are available on the links on the right bar.
+Claim forms and instructions for filing a claim can be found in the menu of links to the left.